cicy886/tarot-card-reader-proposal/tarot-card-reader.md

 <img src = {image}>

 * The selected card functionality was suppose to loop through an object within and object, so use cards[id] won't work.
 It needs to be cards.cards[id]
+* react boostrap doesn't see working well with react router dom.
+Going to just use react router dom for the navbar